Lancaster County, Pa.

 Lancaster County Agriculture Council

 The Lancaster County Agriculture Council was established to promote and advocate for Lancaster County agriculture.
-The board of directors consists producers, representatives of agri-business and other partners.
+The board of directors consists of producers, representatives of agri-business and other partners.
 Meetings are held monthly.
 The Ag Counsel supports promotion of agriculture, which includes Oregon Dairy Family Farm Days, Lancaster Farm Show Weekend with the Lancaster Barnstormers, Lancaster County Ag Week, and the sponsoring of agricultural related awards at the Science Fair.
 The Ag Council also advocates for county and regional agriculture.
 Representatives of the Lancaster County Commissioners and Lancaster Chamber of Commerce are members of the board.
 Regular meetings are held with our local Pennsylvania and US congressmen.

 Come and celebrate Lancaster Agriculture with us!